iusrepo/ius.io/docs/index.md

 ## Project Goals

-* Create high quality RPM packages for Red Hat® Enterprise Linux (RHEL) and CentOS.
+* Create high quality RPM packages for Red Hat Enterprise Linux (RHEL) and CentOS.
 * Promptly release updated RPM packages once new versions are released by the upstream developers.